Code-Institute-Submissions/MartinFjellstrom-MS1-the-cave_AprResub/README.md

         }
         }

+    However this did not work and after researching it a bit more it seems that FireFox does not support any font family changes to dropdown menus in CSS.

 2. On Firefox browser the table in the “Entry Fee” card in the “Prices” section of the landing page is centred rather than aligned to the top of the card.

-    **Fix:** I wrote a Mozilla specific extension in the css file that targeted the .entry-fee-table and gave it a top margin.
+    **Fix:** I wrote a Mozilla specific extension in the css file that targeted the .prices-div table and removed the forced height.

         @-moz-document url-prefix() {
-        .entry-fee-table {
+        .prices-div table {
-        margin-top: 10px;
+        height: 0 !important;
         }
         }